-We do not have any long-term debt, capital lease obligations, purchase obligations or other long-term liabilities except for our lease obligations for our principal office space (see Note G[3] to our unaudited condensed consolidated financial statement included herein).
+We do not have any long-term debt, capital lease obligations, purchase obligations or other long-term liabilities.

-CRITICAL ACCOUNTING POLICIES AND ESTIMATES
+CRITICAL ACCOUNTING ESTIMATES

 Our unaudited condensed consolidated financial statements are prepared in accordance with GAAP.
-The preparation of our financial statements included in this Quarterly Report on Form 10-Q requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
-The significant estimates and assumptions made in the preparation of our unaudited condensed consolidated financial statements include revenue recognition, contingent legal fees and related expenses, income taxes, valuation of patents and equity method investments, including the evaluation of the Company's basis difference.
-Actual results could be materially different from those estimates, upon which the carrying values were based.
-See also Note B to our unaudited condensed consolidated financial statements included in this quarterly report.
+The preparation of our financial statements included in this Quarterly Report on Form 10-Q requires management to make estimates that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of revenues and expenses during the reporting periods.
+To the extent that there are material differences between these estimates and actual results, our financial condition or results of operations would be affected.
+We base our estimates on our own historical experience and other assumptions that we believe are reasonable after taking account of our circumstances and expectations for the future based on available information.
+We evaluate these estimates on an ongoing basis.